MehdiDgrs/Feedier/README.md

 - Users with role admin can log in to the application to import feedback.

 ### 🛠 Sentry Error Tracking
 - The application is integrated with Sentry for exception monitoring.
-Ensure to have Sentry's DSN configured in your `.env` file to receive notifications on exceptions.